Maxim gun: Russian service (1887–1917)

 The Maxim M1905 was still in use with the Russian military in World War I, but mainly equipped with non-frontline troop.
 There were plans of upgrading the Maxim M1905 to Maxim M1910 standard, but was dropped when war broke out, so only a small amount of guns were converted.

+When the Maxim machine guns first arrived in Iran, Reza Khan had just been appointed as a deputy commander.
+He was assigned the task of learning how to operate these machine guns under the supervision of Russian experts.
+It was after mastering this weapon that he earned the nickname “Reza Maxim.”

 Swiss service (1894–1910)

 Between 1891 and 1894 Switzerland procured 72 heavy machine guns, designated MG 94, from Maxim and Nordenfelt in London.
 These weapons were issued to fortress troops and mountain troops and were operational until 1944 as spare arms with the Territorial Battalion.
 The MG 94 was mounted at the front end and at the rear on the knees of the gunner.
 Two leather padded rings on the left and on the right sides of the breech of the weapon rested on the knees of the machine gunner sitting behind it and permitted sweeping fire.
 The machine gun MG 94 was chambered for the 7.5x53.5 mm GP 90 cartridge and was later, along other minor technical modifications, adapted for firing the more powerful 7.5x55 mm GP 11 cartridge.
 Six MG 94s had their water-cooling mantles drilled and cut open, making these guns air-cooled and thus water-free and lighter for use as aircraft machine guns.
 These six MG 94 air-cooled guns were taken out of service in 1944.
 At least one MG 94 was converted to an air-cooled model for use on the Häfeli DH-1 reconnaissance aircraft.

 In 1899 Switzerland procured 69 heavy machine guns, designated MG 00, mainly from Vickers, Sons & Maxim in London, and later from Deutsche Waffen und Munitionsfabriken (DWM).
 These guns had tripod mounts designed for cavalry use with a gunner's seat attached to the rear support strut.
 The machine gun MG 00 was chambered for the 7.5x53.5 mm GP 90 cartridge and was later adapted for firing the more powerful 7.5x55 mm GP 11 cartridge.